Steh/steh.github.io/_posts/2023-01-27-splunk-and-auditd.md

 ---
 ## combine the auditd log types

-What you have to do to see the executed commands:
+* switch auditd log_format to 'enriched' to add username to logging

-* switch auditd log_format to enriched to get the Username
+  * "/etc/auditd/auditd.conf" -> log_format=ENRICHED
-* combine all needed Events
+* combine all events
-* select only the fields you need to reduce workload
+* select the fields you need to reduce workload
-* if you don´t get an result, you should try to filter the subsearches or reduce the timespan of the search
+* if you don´t get any results, you should try to filter the subsearches or reduce the timespan of the search

 ```bash
 index=auditd_data type="EXECVE"